Biomedical Engineering Graduate Financial Support

 Funding at Wake Forest University

-At the Wake Forest campus, doctoral students are offered a stipend, tuition remission, and a laptop.
+At the Wake Forest campus, doctoral students are offered a stipend and tuition remission.

-Master's students enrolled at the Wake Forest campus are offered a partial tuition scholarship, a laptop, and may receive additional financial support for a stipend or tuition by the faculty advisor.
+Master's students enrolled at the Wake Forest campus are offered a partial tuition scholarship and may receive additional financial support for a stipend or tuition by the faculty advisor.

 All funding package offers are sent in a separate letter from the department after the admissions letter from the university has been sent.